Acceptable Use Policy

 - You must comply with the terms of service, rules, and application instructions of every third-party website, job board, applicant tracking system, or employer portal you use the Service to interact with.

-- You must respect "Do Not Apply" lists, reapplication waiting periods, and any other restrictions an employer or platform communicates to you.
+robots.txtfile, and any notices the site displays to you. - You must respect "Do Not Apply" lists, re-application waiting periods, and any other restrictions an employer or platform communicates to you.

 - You may only use credentials for third-party sites that are yours and that you are permitted to use on automated tools.